Florida health official placed on leave after encouraging employees to get vaccinated

 DeSantis, who has opposed vaccination and mask mandates throughout the pandemic, signed a measure in November that prohibited government agencies from implementing vaccine mandates and restricted private businesses from having vaccine requirements unless they gave workers the chance to opt out for medical reasons or religious beliefs.

-“This is the strongest piece of legislation that’s been enacted anywhere in the country in this regard,” the governor said at a news conference.
+“This is the strongest piece of legislation that’s been enacted anywhere in the country in this regard,” the governor said at a news conference at the time.

-Pino, who has led the health agency in Florida’s fifth most populous county since 2019, left Cuba as a political refugee more than 25 years ago.
-He settled in New England and took on odd jobs, including picking blueberries in Connecticut, reported the Orlando Sentinel.
-Pino, who had graduated from medical school in Cuba, returned to working in health care, eventually graduating from the University of Connecticut School of Medicine and getting hired as an epidemiologist at the Connecticut Department of Public Health.
+Pino, who has led the health agency in Florida’s fifth-most-populous county since 2019, left Cuba as a political refugee more than 25 years ago.
+He settled in New England and took on odd jobs, including picking blueberries in Connecticut, the Orlando Sentinel reported.
+Pino, who had graduated from medical school in Cuba, returned to working in health care, eventually graduating from the University of Connecticut School of Medicine and being hired as an epidemiologist at the Connecticut Department of Public Health.

 Since the start of the pandemic, Pino has been a constant presence at coronavirus news briefings with Orange County Mayor Jerry Demings (D), outlining best practices and safety recommendations.
 He has repeatedly urged residents to get vaccinated.

-“Clearly vaccines are working for us … and are the solution to this crisis,” he said at a news conference last month.
+“Clearly, vaccines are working for us … and are the solution to this crisis,” Pino said at a news conference last month.
 “The vaccine continues to be effective against the variants.”

 In his email earlier this month, Pino wrote that less than 14 percent of the Orange County agency’s staffers had received booster shots, according to WFTV.
-He added that 219 employees had gotten two vaccines doses and 34 only had a single dose.
+He added that just under 39 percent of employees had gotten two vaccines doses and about another 6 percent had gotten a single dose.

-Democrats in the state were quick to criticize DeSantis and the Florida Department of Health for Pino being placed on administrative leave for encouraging vaccination.
+Democrats in the state were quick to criticize DeSantis and the Florida Department of Health over Pino’s being placed on administrative leave for encouraging vaccination.

 “So he got in trouble for asking his public health workers about public health?!!?” tweeted state Rep. Anna V. Eskamani (D), who represents Orange County.